Lewan24/ITDocs/README.md

-This is almost final readme.
-Need to finish implementing few more things in app, configure docker compose and proper env variables before full release

 # ITDocs

 ITDocs is a modern, self-hosted IT documentation platform designed for system administrators, IT departments, managed service providers, and anyone responsible for maintaining technical infrastructure.